obfuscatedgenerated/LMVM/README.md

 | &      | Indirect                           | `ADD &5`      | Use the operand as an address to an address to the value                                 |
 | LABEL  | Direct (described by DAT at LABEL) | `ADD fivevar` | Use the operand as a label for the address to the value (as declared in a DAT statement) |

+> **Note** In a DAT statement, the operand will always be an immediate value, no matter how it is written (e.g. `var DAT 5` and `var DAT #5` are the same expression).
+It will only fail if the operand is a label.

 > **Warning** The available memory addresses are 00-99 only.
 Any address outside of this range will cause an error.

 ## Using labels